Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Is your router a route in for criminals?

 Accessing the Wi-Fi router within a property is an effective way for criminals to gain information and identify the number and type of other devices connected to the network.
-From here, those devices with weaker security, for example many baby monitors, can be accessed and the feeds viewed.
-It is crucial to change the admin details on routers away from the default username and password and prudent for these to be changed every few months as a precautionary measure.
-Other steps you can take include changing the network name which may identify individuals, enabling WPA2 wireless encryption to ‘authorised access only’ to prevent external devices from adjusting settings.
+From here, those devices with weaker security, for example, many baby monitors, can be accessed, and the feeds viewed.
+It is crucial to change the admin details on routers away from the default username and password, and prudent for these to be changed every few months as a precautionary measure.
+Other steps you can take include changing the network name, which may identify individuals, enabling WPA2 wireless encryption to ‘authorised access only’ to prevent external devices from adjusting settings.

 One man’s rubbish can be a cyber-criminal’s treasure

-Should access prove difficult via routers, criminals may try to access information via post and discarded rubbish.
-Although these are not initially cyber-related, the impact of someone gaining a name, address, and other basic details can be the prelude for an identity theft of some sort.
-This can then be combined with information available via open sources, such as 192.com, Companies House and the Land Registry.
-We advise that when you change your address, you notify contacts as soon as possible redirect your mail through the Post Office service, and shred or redact sensitive and unwanted files.
+Should access prove difficult via routers, criminals may try to access information via the post and discarded rubbish.
+Although these are not initially cyber-related, the impact of someone gaining a name, address, and other basic details can be the prelude to an identity theft of some sort.
+This can then be combined with information available via open sources, such as 192.com, Companies House, and the Land Registry.
+We advise that when you change your address, you notify contacts as soon as possible, redirect your mail through the Post Office service, and shred or redact sensitive and unwanted files.
 You should be aware of where your personal information is stored, both in day-to-day life and during a move.
 This information should be kept well away from windows where prying eyes can read it.

 We would also recommend that passwords are never given out online or on the telephone and that credit reports and bank statements are monitored regularly for any suspect or peculiar payments.